| |

 City to City Leadership Visit

 What makes peer cities great?
 How do we cultivate Wichita and ensure it is on the right path?
 How do we find best practices and customize them for Wichita and our region?
-For more than a decade, the Wichita Regional Chamber of Commerce organizes an annual trip for business and community leaders to explore innovative projects and principles that can be adapted and implemented in our own community.
+For more than a decade, the Wichita Regional Chamber of Commerce organizes an annual trip for business and community leaders to explore innovative projects and principles that can shape our business community and drive progress throughout the Wichita region.

 History of City to City Leadership Visit Topics